despokd/homeassistant-zenkit/README.md

 - [ ] implement state change
 - [ ] make due date editable
 - [ ] check why new ToDos are not instantly shown in HA

+## Releases

+- auto released by workflow
+- managed by `COMPONENT_VERSION` variable at GitHub Actions